 =The ideal way to prevent feline resorptive lesions in your cat is routine oral care at home, including brushing, feeding Feline Dental Health Diet by Purina (we provide samples), or applying an oral gel on the gums daily.
 Also, complimentary oral exams are recommended between annual visits to keep up with your cat’s dental progress.
 Another way to prevent this dental disease is by professional dental cleanings, done by a Licensed Veterinary Nurse at Kiln Creek Animal Care.
 At this time, the nurse will assess your cat’s teeth for any signs of early tooth resorption and set up necessary oral exams.

 Thinking your cat could have feline resorptive lesions?
-Schedule a FREE dental health exam only during the month of January!
+Schedule a dental consultation today!
 Click here to request appointment.